What are symptoms of low thyroid function?

 Selenium is a component of the enzyme that helps convert T4 to T3, so deficiencies of selenium may impair thyroid function and promote hypothyroidism.
 According to the New England Journal, “selenium deficiency can result in thyroid injury and decreased extrathyroidal triiodothyronine production” (reduced T3 production).

 Once placed on thyroid medication, an important step is to determine if you are on the right drug for you.
 The majority of thyroid patients start out with levothyroxine, a synthetic T4 drug, usually the Synthroid brand.
 But if you are not feeling well on Synthroid, or another brand you are taking, you may want to ask your doctor about trying a different brand.
-The brands all have different fillers and binding ingredients and some are more easily dissolved or absorbed than others, so some people find they do better on one brand versus another.
+The brands use different fillers and binding ingredients.
+Since some dissolve more easilythan others, people often find they do better on one brand versus another.

 Common natural brand names include Armour Thyroid and Nature-Throid.
-These are FDA-regulated, prescription drugs — not to be confused with over-the-counter, non-prescription thyroid glandulars available at the vitamin store.
+Don’t confuse these FDA-regulated, prescription drugs with over-the-counter, non-prescription thyroid glandulars available at the vitamin store.
 Armour Thyroid is a type of hormone that differs from other replacement therapy in that it provides both of the key thyroid hormones levothyroxine (T4) and L-triiodothyronine (T3).

 For some people, even if the TSH level is normal, one may be functionally hypothyroid due to the body’s inability to convert circulating T4 thyroid hormone into the active T3 hormone at the cellular level.